xmlui-org/xmlui/CONTRIBUTION.md

 ## Code of Conduct

-Please adhere to our [Code of Conduct](./code-of-conduct).
 We expect all contributors to act respectfully and professionally, maintaining a positive and inclusive environment.

 ## How to Contribute